Animal Kingdom Cast Bios

 Joshua "J" Cody

-Finn Cole landed his first role as the new lead in the second season of the BAFTA-nominated show Peaky Blinders alongside Cillian Murphy, Paul Anderson, Helen McCrory and Tom Hardy, which is now in its fourth season.
-Recent credits include An Inspector Calls with David Thewlis, Ken Stott and Miranda Richardson for the BBC, ITV's Lewis IX and season three of Peaky Blinders.
-Cole has most recently been seen in TNT's new series, Animal Kingdom, with Ellen Barkin in which he plays the lead.
+Finn Cole landed his first role as the new lead in the second series of the BAFTA-nominated show, Peaky Blindersalongside Cillian Murphy, Paul Anderson, Helen McCrory and Tom Hardy, which is now in its fourth season.
+Recent credits include An Inspector Callswith David Thewlis, Ken Stott and Miranda Richardson for the BBC, and TNT's hit series, Animal Kingdom with Ellen Barkin in which he plays the lead.
 Cole has just wrapped lead roles in Slaughterhouse Rulezfor Sony with Simon Pegg and Nick Frost and the independent feature, Dreamland opposite Margot Robbie.
 He is currently shooting season three of Animal Kingdom.

 Molly Gordon (@mollsterg on Instagram)

 Molly Gordon will co-star alongside Melissa McCarthy in the Warner Bros/New Line comedy feature film Life of the Party, in the role of Maddie, the daughter of McCarthy’s character.
 The film tells the story of a mother (McCarthy) joining her daughter (Gordon) at college in pursuit of her degree.
 Gordon can currently be heard voicing the character of Sarah Huckabee Sanders on the Showtime animated parody Our Cartoon President, produced by Stephen Colbert.
-Additionally, Gordon stars as Nicky in the TNT drama Animal Kingdom, based on the 2010 Australian film of the same name.
+Additionally, Gordon stars as Nicky in the TNT drama Animal Kingdombased on the 2010 Australian film of the same name.
 She was last seen in the feature film Love the Coopers, directed by Jessie Nelson and in Meg Ryan’s directorial debut, Ithaca, which had its world premiere at the Middleburg Film Festival.

 Over the last few years, Gordon has been workshopping the role of Alice in Alice by Heart, a new musical from the creators of Spring Awakening.
 MCC Theater produced the most recent workshop.